CanadianBeaver/HttpRuntime.DataCache/README.md

 #### Default settings

-Although the [Cache.Insert(String, Object)](https://docs.microsoft.com/en-us/dotnet/api/system.web.caching.cache.insert?view=netframework-1.1#System_Web_Caching_Cache_Insert_System_String_System_Object_) method, that adds a value into the cache, is suitable for most cases, it is often desirable to specify different settings, perhaps based on the properties of the web application stored in the Web.config file, and sometimes even completely disabling the cache for the entire application.
+Although the [Cache.Insert(String, Object)](https://docs.microsoft.com/en-us/dotnet/api/system.web.caching.cache.insert?view=netframework-1.1#System_Web_Caching_Cache_Insert_System_String_System_Object_) method, that adds a value into the cache, is suitable for most cases, it is often desirable to applay different settings, perhaps based on the web application's settings stored in the `Web.config` file, and sometimes even completely disabling the cache for the entire application.
 In this case, the source code should not be changed and application should run without recompiling.